Copyright 2025-2026 Thousand Brains Project

 cannot sense the object, e.g. because it has fallen off its surface.

-dataloader, and not the extracted features from the sensor module.
+environment interface, and not the extracted features from the sensor module.

 TODO M refactor this so that all sensory processing is done in the sensor